regorxxx/Wrapped-SMP/README.md

 See [_TIPS and INSTALLATION (txt)](https://github.com/regorxxx/Wrapped-SMP/blob/main/_TIPS%20and%20INSTALLATION.txt) and the [Wiki](https://github.com/regorxxx/Wrapped-SMP/wiki/Installation).
 Not properly following the installation instructions will result in scripts not working as intended.
 Please don't report errors before checking this.

-[^details]: There are more details about versions and software required (or optional) on the readme which can be opened at the button.
+[^details]: There are further details about versions and  required (or optional) software on the readme which can be opened at the button (at the settings menu).
+Not following those instructions carefully will probably break some things.

 [changelog]: CHANGELOG.md
 [version_badge]: https://img.shields.io/github/release/regorxxx/Wrapped-SMP.svg